Claudia Fernández, PhD

-Clinical Assistant Professor of Spanish and Director of the Spanish Basic Language Program
+Clinical Associate Professor & Director of Spanish Basic Language Program

 Hispanic and Italian Studies